keys961/influx-proxy/README.md

 ## Improvements from the Original Proxy

-1. Remove `KEYS` usage when configuring the cluster.
+1. Remove Redis.
-2. Remove prefix-match on measurements to avoid confusion.
+2. Remove prefix-match on measurement mapping to avoid confusion.
 3. Support non-measurement-crossing queries using `SELECT` clause.
 4. Integrated with `go mod`.
 5. Add an HTTP API `/meta` to get the metadata of the cluster,